 Rafflesia

-Unrelated to the titan arum (but apparently just as smelly), the Rafflesia arnoldii wins the award for having the largest single flower in the world.
-The bloom can be as big as one meter in diameter (3.3 feet) and weigh up to 11 kgs.
+Unrelated to the titan arum (but apparently just as smelly), the Rafflesia wins the award for having the largest single flower in the world.
+The bloom can be as big as one meter in diameter (3.3 feet) and weigh up to 11 kg.

-Interestingly, the rafflesia is a parasite which lives on vines of other plants, which happen to only grow in primary rainforest areas.
+Interestingly, the rafflesia is a parasite that lives on vines of other plants, which happen to only grow in primary rainforest areas.

 It too is endemic to Sumatra and is recognised as a national “rare flower.”

-It’s reddish/brownish/orange in colour with white patterns and five petals.
-It’s said to be super stinky too, but the ones we saw had no odour.
+Rafflesias are a reddish/brownish/orange colour with white patterns and five petals.
+Some are said to be super stinky, but the ones we saw had no odour.

 Rafflesia can be found in several areas of Sumatra, such as the Kerinci Seblat National Park, and are less common in North Sumatra – making Batu Katak even more special!